About zoledronic acid

 • Flu-like symptoms, headache, joint or muscle pain for 3 to 5 days after the infusion.
 We recommend you take paracetamol for a day or two afterwards, to minimise potential side effects.

 • Low blood calcium levels (hypocalcaemia).
 This side effect is rare.
 We ensure your calcium and vitamin D levels are normal before your infusion, by starting you on supplements if you need them.
-We also recommend you continue them long-term, to maintain bone strength.
+We also recommend you continue them long-term, so you have the calcium and vitamin D you need to strengthen your bones.

 • Atypical fracture.
 This is a type of thigh bone fracture that can occur after many years of treatment.
-This side effect is extremely rare (1 in 1,000).
+This side effect is rare (1 in 1,000).
+Seek medical help if this happens.

 More information